 Protein and Weight Loss

-A diet that’s higher in protein than fats and carbs also helps to maintain muscle mass.
-Weight loss usually impacts both fat and muscle, causing a reduction in both.
+A diet that’s higher in protein than fats and carbs also helps to fight muscle loss as we age (or build mass if trying to add size).
+Weight loss usually impacts both fat and muscles, causing a reduction in both.
 Combining strength training with high protein diet can help to both keep your metabolism up and maintain muscle mass.